Survey Results Of Debt Effects On Mental Health Of Young People

-When you think about the World Mental Health Day, also think about the researches and surveys conducted on young people and their mental health, especially due to debt.
+When you think about World Mental Health Day, also think about the research and surveys conducted on young people and their mental health, especially due to debt.
 In this changing world taking on debt seems to be very easy, given the fact loans are far more accessible than before.
 However, according to the survey reports of global health tech company SilverCloud Health it is revealed that:

-All these facts and figures are based on a specific demographic of 18 to 24 year old people.
+All these facts and figures are based on a specific demographic of 18 to 24-year-old people.
 These alarming figures have not only resulted in government initiation to reduce the effects and deal with the issues regarding debt and mental health but have also encouraged the banks and the media increasingly.

 They are now working together to reflect on the work that has already been done and also those works that are yet to be done so that it provides adequate and proper support to all those people who are affected by debt and are suffering from mental health issues.

-It is found though the survey that:
+It is found through the survey that:

-- Among the many challenges faced by the young people in debt, the most prominent one is that most of them are forced to leave third level education being bogged down under the burden of student loans.
+- Among the many challenges faced by the young people in debt, the most prominent one is that most of them are forced to leave third-level education being bogged down under the burden of student loans.

-- It is also seen that they also have to face some serious challenges when they wish to make a transition from their student life to a working life.
+- It is also seen that they also have to face some serious challenges when they wish to make a transition from their student life to working life.

 About the findings

-If you want to go by the stats of such findings then here is the list that will leave you surprised by the effects debts have had on the mental health of the young people.
+If you want to go by the stats of such findings then here is the list that will leave you surprised by the effects debts have had on the mental health of young people.

 - 81% of them said that debt and the financial difficulties they face have affected their mental health negatively